Philips Hue Calla Pedestal light: Review

 The Calla is a weatherproof outdoor light that falls into the category of ‘path light’, ‘bollard light’, or ‘pedestal light’, depending on where you’re from.
 Whichever you choose to call it, it the kind of light that comprises a short post with the light built into the top portion.
 There are many designs of these, but the Calla has gone with a modern, minimalist look which makes it easy to fit into any landscape design.

 The light is constructed of powder coated aluminium and has a good heft to it.
-A short built in cable (600cm/2 feet) connects to the power supply, but it also comes with a 5m/15ft extension which gives a lot more placement flexibility.
+A short built-in cable (600cm/2 feet) connects to the power supply, but it also comes with a 5m/15ft extension which gives a lot more placement flexibility.
 The cables are well insulated and durable, with screw-in water resistant connectors used throughout.
-There is also a sturdy cast aluminium ground spike which can optionally be attached to the base of the unit via a stainless steel screw fitting.
+There is also a sturdy cast aluminium ground spike which can optionally be attached to the base of the unit via a stainless-steel screw fitting.

 The pedestal light itself is fully outdoor rated with a rating of IP65, so it can take a blast from the hose or heavy rain without issue.
 The power supply is rated at the much higher IP68, which is the same immersion rating as modern smart phones.
-While it can be temporarily immersed, Philips recommends mounting it above ground level using the provided screw holes in opposite corners to protect it from prolonged exposure (sitting puddles for example).
+While it can be temporarily immersed, Philips recommends mounting it above ground level using the provided screw holes in opposite corners to protect it from prolonged exposure (sitting in puddles for example).

 Hue Calla Box Contents